Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An

 \subsubsection{Correlation parameter in variance-covariance matrices}

-We assume independence across time (visits), that is, we have $Cor(\epsilon_{ijk},\epsilon_{ij'k'})=0$, representing independent biomarker measurement errors conditional on underlying disease and covariates across time, and $Cor(\sigma_{ij}, \sigma_{ij'})=0$ for any $j\neq j'$, representing temporal independence in disease within a participant.
+We include correlations among biomarkers measurements at the same visit, and choose to assume independence across time (visits), that is, we have $Cor(\epsilon_{ijk},\epsilon_{ij'k'})=0$, representing independent biomarker measurement errors conditional on the underlying disease progression and covariates across time, and $Cor(\sigma_{ij}, \sigma_{ij'})=0$ for any $j\neq j'$, representing temporal independence in disease within a participant.
 The former is a standard independent error assumption.
-The latter is an assumption made to take advantage of the fast computational speed of a simplified model while maintaining estimation accuracy.
-As shown by simulation studies in Section \ref{sec:simulation}, ignoring possible disease temporal correlation within a participant minimally hurts estimation under realistic data structures.
-Meanwhile, this simplifying model assumption allows us to use the exact optimization in combination with Gauss-Hermite quadrature approximation when maximizing the penalized likelihood.
-The use of Gauss-Hermite quadrature approximation greatly improves computational speed, in comparison with the use of approximation-based optimization approaches that are necessary for models allowing disease temporal correlations to be nonzero.
-Detailed discussions on the exact and approximation-based optimization approaches and the Gauss-Hermite quadrature approximation are provided in Section \ref{sec:estimation-computation}.
+The latter assumption is made to expedite the optimization iteration for the simplified likelihood, allowing for a greater number of iterations and ultimately improving the overall optimization accuracy.
+As shown by simulation studies in Section \ref{sec:simulation}, ignoring possible disease temporal correlation within a participant minimally impacts estimation under settings that are similar to the observed data structures in BIOCARD and ADNI studies.
+Detailed discussions on computational methods are provided in Section \ref{sec:estimation-computation}.